The Impact of Liver Disease

-According to the American Liver Foundation, in the United States, liver disease is estimated to affect 30 million people, or 1 in 10.
+According to the American Liver Foundation, in the United States, liver disease is estimated to affect 30 to 50 million people, or more than 1 in 10.
 Despite the potentially devastating effects of liver-related diseases, most people know little or nothing about them.
 Research shows that a majority of the population feels that liver disease is primarily caused by alcohol abuse.
 In actuality, there are more than 100 different liver diseases that can be traced to a variety of causes related to family history, reactions to drugs and chemicals, social behavior and hygiene.

 It is estimated that:

 - more than 500,000 new patients are diagnosed each year, as a result of rising obesity rates and alcohol consumption

 - there are 500 million worldwide who suffer from Chronic Liver Disease.